 Search engine crawlers extend their indexes further and further from their starting points, like ripples flowing across a pond, in an effort to find everything available.
 But due to the limitations inherent in crawler searches, they will never find all the content that exists.

 Thus, to be discovered, “surface” Web pages must be static and linked to other pages.
 Traditional search engines often cannot “see” or retrieve content in the Deep Web, which includes dynamic content retrieved from a database.

 How large is the Deep Web?

 It’s almost impossible to measure the size of the Deep Web.

 While some early estimates put the size of the Deep Web at 4,000-5,000 times larger than the Surface Web, the changing dynamic of how information is accessed and presented means that the Deep Web is growing exponentially and at a rate that defies quantification.

 Why haven’t I heard about the Deep Web before?

 In the earliest days of the Web, there were relatively few documents and sites.
 It was a manageable task to post all documents as static pages; since results were persistent and constantly available they could easily be crawled by conventional search engines.

-Now, information is published on the Web in a different way.
-This is especially true for dynamic content, larger sites or traditional information providers moving their content to the Internet.
+Today, information is published on the Web in a different way.
+This is especially true for dynamic content, larger sites, or traditional information providers moving their content to the Internet.
 The sheer volume of these sites requires the information to be managed through automated systems with databases.

 The evolution of the Web to a database-centric design has been gradual and largely unnoticed.
 Many Internet information professionals have noted the importance of searchable databases.
 But BrightPlanet’s Deep Web white paper is the first to comprehensively define and quantify this category of Web content.